section-engineering-education/engineering-education/content/articles/feedforward-and-recurrent-neural-networks-python-implementation/index.md

 - You read the data from an URL to get a percentage of the data for the test, and then you can divide that percentage by the percentage of train data.
 The train and test data are returned as single-dimensional arrays once the data has been scaled.
 - We begin by creating rows of non-overlapping time steps for Keras model training.
 This is done in preparation for training with time-series data.
 - We create the RNN model and train.
-- Afterwards, we calculate the mean square error, which measures how far the actual values deviate from the forecast ones.
+- Afterward, we calculate the mean square error, which measures how far the actual values deviate from the forecast ones.
-- In the end, we plot the result using `plot_result()` mwethod.
+- In the end, we plot the result using `plot_result()` method.

 You can run the above code [here](https://colab.research.google.com/drive/12qCImoXnP-WesLZXJZzRqZ0FMlsvEjwc?usp=sharing).

 ### Difference between RNN and Feed-forward neural network
 - In contrast to feedforward networks, recurrent neural networks feature a single weight parameter across all network layers.
 Reinforcement learning can still be achieved by adjusting these weights using backpropagation and gradient descent.
-- Unlike recurrent neural networks, which continuously feeds information from input to output, feedforward neural networks constantly feeds data back into the input for further processing and final output.
+- Unlike recurrent neural networks, which continuously feed information from input to output, feedforward neural networks constantly feed data back into the input for further processing and final output.
 - Recurrent neural networks contain a feedback loop that allows data to be recycled back into the input before being forwarded again for further processing and final output, whereas feedforward neural networks just forward data from input to output.
 Data can only flow in one direction in feedforward neural networks.
 Data from prior levels can't be saved because of this forward traveling pattern; hence there is no internal state or memory.
 RNN, on the other hand, uses a loop for cycling through the data, allowing it to keep track of both old and new information.

 ### Conclusion